Me0W-WHU/python-algorithm/lc704-binary-search/README.md

-Use a head and tail pointer to indicate current search area:
+- Use a head and tail pointer to indicate current search area.

-- The search stops when the length of the search area is 0.
-The expression of stop condition varies according to the definition of head and tail pointers.
+- Design the loop condition carefully according to your definition of head and tail pointer.
+The search should when the length of the search area is 0.
-- The accessed element should be excluded from the next search area.
+    - Generally speaking, you should not allow the loop to stop when there's one element left.
+Because some cases won't hit this condition and it often requires unnecessary extra checks
+- You **must not** move the head pointer to an accessed element by any circumstances, as this may cause that element to be accessed over and over again and lead to an endless loop.
+It's fine to move the tail pointer to the accessed element though.